 Applying to Grammar Schools:

 After choosing your prospective schools, you should attend the opens days, ensure you are fully registered to apply and then take your child to the necessary entrance examinations and interviews.
-We have collated all important dates for London Grammar School Admissions, as well as links to each school’s website into easy to read tables.
-You can either view them all in one table here or separated into these areas:
+As Covid-19 has affected several schools entrance examination dates, we have collated the changes in an easy to read table for your convenience.